Man accused of stabbing 7-year-old neighbor arrested after Rancho Cordova standoff - KESQ

 Click here for updates on this story

-RANCHO CORDOVA, California (KCRA) — A 7-year-old girl was stabbed by a neighbor in Rancho Cordova on Tuesday night, according to the Sacramento County Sheriff’s Office.
+RANCHO CORDOVA, California (KCRA) — A 7-year-old girl was stabbed by a neighbor at a Rancho Cordova apartment complex Tuesday night, according to the Sacramento County Sheriff’s Office.

 Deputies responded to the 2800 block of La Loma Drive around 7:15 p.m.